-My friend Kory and I planned to do a single day hike to Seymour Mountain, the thirty-fourth highest peak in the Adirondack Park with an elevation of 4,120 feet.
+My friend Kory and I planned to do a single-day hike to Seymour Mountain, the 34th highest peak in the Adirondack Park with an elevation of 4,120 feet.
 We did this hike on the third weekend of May.

-To get there, we took route 3 east through Tupper Lake.
-Eight and half miles after Tupper Lake, Corey's Rd. is on the right and is well marked.
-The road starts off paved but quickly turns to dirt and small rocks for another ten minutes until you come to the parking area that is well-marked on the right side of the road.
+To get there, we took Route 3 east through Tupper Lake.
+Eight and half miles after Tupper Lake, Coreys Road is on the right and is well-marked.
+The road starts off paved but quickly turns to dirt and small rocks for another 10 minutes until you come to the parking area that is well-marked on the right side of the road.

 We geared up, signed in and at 9:38 a.m. were on trail.
-For this hike, we packed a few extra layers because we expected some snowy conditions at the top as that is what we had last year on the same weekend doing Nippletop and Dial.
-It was 45 degrees and sunny in terms of weather when we got going.
+For this hike, we packed a few extra layers because we expected some snowy conditions at the top, as that is what we had last year on the same weekend doing Nippletop and Dial.
+It was 45 degrees and sunny when we got going.

-The signage right after the signin book says that it is 4.8 miles to Ward Brook, but the National Geographic topographic map has it at 5.5 miles.
-I personally think that National Geographic has it correct after doing the hike.
+The signage right after the sign-in book says that it is 4.8 miles to Ward Brook, but the National Geographic topographic map has it at 5.5 miles.
+After doing the hike, I personally think that National Geographic has it correct.

-We did the first five-tenths of a mile in about ten minutes and came to the junction of the turnoff for the Seward Range.
-We stayed left and in another twenty minutes came to the junction point where we could see the road again (see below).
+We did the first 1/2 a mile in about 10 minutes and came to the junction of the turnoff for the Seward Range.
+We stayed left and in another 20 minutes came to the junction point where we could see the road again (see below).

-One hour and fifty minutes into the hike, we arrived at the Blueberry lean-to (below) and took a second there to rest and get a quick snack.
+One hour and 50 minutes into the hike, we arrived at the Blueberry lean-to (pictured) and took a second there to rest and have a quick snack.

-There was a nice stream and bridge on the walk between the Blueberry and Ward Brook lean-tos, with that taking us about twenty minutes to traverse the seven-tenths of a mile.
+There was a nice stream and bridge on the walk between the Blueberry and Ward Brook lean-tos, which took us about 20 minutes to traverse the 7/10 of a mile.

-Just before noon we got to Ward Brook where we ran into another hiker who had come down from Seymour.
-He told us to expect snow and how he postholed (when you sink down into deep snow) down five feet on one occasion.
+Just before noon we got to Ward Brook, where we ran into another hiker who had come down from Seymour.
+He told us to expect snow and how he postholed (sunk down into deep snow) about five feet on one occasion.

-The temperature had risen to the high fifties so Kory and I removed a layer in preparation for the climb where we knew the hard work would keep us warm enough.
+The temperature had risen to the high 50s so Kory and I removed a layer in preparation for the climb where we knew the hard work would keep us warm enough.

 Right out of the campsite, there's a cairn, but that's not the one you want.
-The one for Ward Brook is five hundred feet up the trail and easy to spot on the right.
+The one for Ward Brook is 500 feet up the trail and easy to spot on the right.
 At 12:05 p.m. we made the turn onto the trail heading up to Seymour.

-We ran into two groups of hikers on the way down, including one woman on her twelfth round of the forty-six, so seeing that kind of royalty gave us good motivation to keep on going.
+We ran into two groups of hikers on the way down, including one woman on her 12th round of the 46, so seeing that kind of royalty gave us good motivation to keep on going.

-After the initial thirty minutes, the trail stayed pretty steep for the next hour to hour and a half.
-Near the top it flattens out, but the snow there was softer due to getting more sun and that's where the postholing was more prevalent.
+After the initial 30 minutes, the trail stayed pretty steep for the next hour to hour and a half.
+Near the top it flattens out, but the snow there was softer due to getting more sun, and that's where the postholing was more prevalent.

 We arrived at the lookout at 2:30 p.m. and I sat down to rest for a few minutes before taking off my soaked shoes.
 I changed into dry socks and wrapped two plastic bags around each sock to insulate from the wet shoes, a tip I had read about on the Facebook hiking group for the Adirondacks.
 My feet were immediately warm and dry.